Quarterhill: History

 WiLan was founded in 1992 by Hatim Zaghloul and Michel Fattouche to commercialize their Wideband Orthogonal Frequency Division Multiplexing (WOFDM) technology.
 It was originally based in Calgary, Alberta, and the name was an acronym for "Wireless Local Area Network".
 In March 1998, WiLAN had its initial public offering on the Alberta Stock Exchange at $2.50 per share (it later listed on the Toronto Stock Exchange).
 WiLAN enjoyed significant success in the context of the tech bubble at the time, but its fortunes changed when the bubble collapsed.
 From October 1999 to March 2000, WiLan's share price increased from $10 to $94, but it fell back down to $12 by November 2000.
 By February 2006, the price had fallen to 66 cents.

 In 2005, WiLAN reached a significant patent licensing deal with Cisco Systems.
 In 2006 WiLAN divested its various technology product lines to refocus its business on licensing intellectual property and patent rights.
 As part of this change of strategy, it replaced its CEO, Bill Dunbar, with Jim Skippen, who served as President and CEO of WiLAN until July 2018.
-Founder Hatim Zaghloul, who disagreed with the company's change of strategy, resigned from the board.
+Founder Hatim Zaghloul resigned from the board.
 At the same time, the company moved its headquarters from Calgary to Ottawa.

 The company's change in strategy was initially successful, and it managed to sign a $50 million license deal with Nokia, allowing Nokia to use WiLAN's wireless patents.
 From 2006 to 2011, WiLAN expanded its portfolio of patents from 20 to 3,000.
 WiLAN in turn licensed out this patented technology to companies such as Nokia, LG Electronics, Samsung, Fujitsu, RIM, Intel, Broadcom and Panasonic.
 From 2011 to 2015, WiLAN experienced significant headwinds, as a less favorable legal climate led to licensees less willing to pay for patents.
 Of particular note was WiLAN's 2013 loss of a patent lawsuit against Apple Inc.